Mark Meadows: Efforts to overturn 2020 presidential election results

+U.S. House select committee on the January 6 attack

 On September 24, 2021, the U.S. House of Representatives committee investigating the 2021 United States Capitol attack subpoenaed Meadows for records and testimony relating to the insurrection, but he failed to show up for a deposition before the committee.
 Adam Schiff has said the committee is working on issuing a criminal referral for Meadows.

 In early December 2021, Meadows provided to the January 6 Select Committee a PowerPoint presentation on how the election could be overturned that he had received by email the day before the storming of the capitol.
 The presentation recommended that the president declare a national emergency to retain power.
 A lawyer representing Meadows stated that he did not act upon the document.

 On December 14, 2021, Meadows was held in criminal contempt of Congress for refusing to cooperate with the January 6 Select Committee.
 He is the first former member of Congress to have been held in contempt of Congress.
 The contempt charge was referred to the Justice Department, which declined to prosecute him.

-In April 2022, the House Select Committee on the January 6 Attack and CNN obtained texts Meadows had sent and received between the 2020 election and January 6 Capitol attack.
+In April 2022, the January 6 Select Committee and CNN obtained texts Meadows had sent and received between the 2020 election and the January 6 Capitol attack.
 In the messages, Sean Hannity, Brian Kilmeade, Laura Ingraham, and Donald Trump Jr. texted Meadows during the riot urging him to get Trump to condemn the violence on Capitol Hill.
 Other texts include plans to fight the election results and strategies to deflect blame for the attack.

 Former Meadows top aide Cassidy Hutchinson provided extensive closed-door testimony to the January 6 committee, which signaled it considered her a key witness.
-As committee public hearings were beginning in June 2022, Hutchinson replaced her attorney, who has deep connections with Trump associates, with a former chief of staff to Trump's first attorney general Jeff Sessions, who had enraged Trump by recusing himself from oversight of the Mueller investigation.
+As committee public hearings were beginning in June 2022, Hutchinson had replaced her attorney, who had deep connections with Trump associates, with a former chief of staff to Trump's first attorney general Jeff Sessions, who had enraged Trump by recusing himself from oversight of the Mueller investigation.

+Classified documents investigation

 In September 2022, Meadows turned over additional texts and emails to the National Archives following the FBI search of Mar-a-Lago.

+Election investigation (Georgia)

-In late November 2022, the South Carolina Supreme Court ruled that Meadows must testify in the Georgia election probe, in which President Trump tried to convince Georgia Secretary of State Brad Raffensberger to find enough votes so that Trump could win the state in the 2020 presidential election.
+In late November 2022, the South Carolina Supreme Court ruled that Meadows must testify in the Georgia election probe into the Trump–Raffensperger phone call.
+On August 14, 2023, along with 18 co-defendants, he was indicted in the Georgia investigation.
+Meadows turned himself in at the Fulton County jail on August 24, 2023, and was released on $100,000 bail.
+On September 5, 2023, Meadows, along with co-defendants John Eastman and Jeffrey Clark, waived his arraignment and entered a written not guilty plea.